ayush51/tutorial/tutorial.md

 ###### Responding to incoming requests

 To accept an incoming request, log in to your Surfly account, and navigate to the 'Queue' panel.
 Here, agents can see how many users they have queue'd up, their location, and the time they have been waiting.
-To answer, the agent simply presses the 'take call' button.
-If your visitors are logged in on your website already, you can also display metadata, such as the visitors name in the queue, so that the agent greeting them knows who they are.
+To answer, the agent simply has to press the 'take call' button.
+If your visitors are logged in on your website already, you can also display metadata, such as the visitor's name in the queue, so that the agent greeting them knows who they are.

 ![The Queue panel](https://raw.github.com/surfly/tutorial/master/screens/queue_panel.png)